ATFutures/calendar/README.md

 The goal of ical is to work with iCalander (`.ics`, `.ical` or similar) files in R. iCalendar is an open standard for "exchanging calendar and scheduling information between users and computers" described at [icalendar.org](https://icalendar.org/) (the full spec can be found in a plain text file [here](https://tools.ietf.org/rfc/rfc5545.txt)).

-Recently the UK Government endorsed the iCal format in a [publication](https://www.gov.uk/government/publications/open-standards-for-government/exchange-of-calendar-events) Open Standards for Government' series.
+Recently the UK Government endorsed the iCal format in a [publication](https://www.gov.uk/government/publications/open-standards-for-government/exchange-of-calendar-events) for the 'Open Standards for Government' series.
 [An example .ics file](https://www.gov.uk/bank-holidays/england-and-wales.ics) is provided by the .gov.uk domain, which shows holidays in England and Wales.

 Installation
 ------------